corneliusdavid/GitTest/README.md

-now, more than 10 minutes since last commit--still cached? no, but now with the correct program known by Git, it should be. another vm on the mac
+now, more than 10 minutes since last commit--still cached? no, but now with the correct program known by Git, it should be. another vm on the mac back on my main vm, the passphrase is still cached.